Henry Qualls: Life and career

-According to the researchers Bob Eagle and Eric LeBlanc, Qualls was born John Henry Miles in Elmo, Kaufman County, Texas, a small settlement forty miles east of Dallas.
+According to the researchers Bob Eagle and Eric LeBlanc, Qualls was born John Henry Miles in Elmo, Texas, a small settlement forty miles east of Dallas.
 He became known as Henry Lee Qualls as a child, after his mother married Scottie Moore Qualls.
 He grew up in Cedar Grove, Texas, and later attended Wills Point High School.
 He learned the rudiments of the guitar, which he named Mabelene (variously Mabelline or Maybelline), from his grandmother.
 Qualls originally played gospel music at his local church.
 In his youth, he was further instructed in guitar playing by Emmitt Williams, and he traveled to Dallas to watch Lightnin' Hopkins, Melvin "Lil' Son" Jackson, and Frankie Lee Sims in concert.

 In 1955 he married Ethel Mae Cooper, and together they had eleven children.
 Qualls's own music career was mainly part-time, as he worked during the day ploughing fields around his lifelong home in Elmo, or else mowing lawns in Dallas.
 Guitar Player magazine noted that Qualls's style often involved playing his guitar flat on his lap and using a Tabasco sauce bottle as a slide.
 He also had a faltering style and erratic slide technique that AllMusic stated was "reminiscent of Willie "Smokey" Hogg, an artist who built a reputation on his incapacity to observe the formalities of 12-bar blues."
 It was this slowly dying East Texas country blues sound that captured the attention of a senior from the Dallas Blues Society, when he first heard Qualls play outside his home.
 Qualls became a somewhat reluctant local star and was amazed at the attention that was subsequently bestowed upon him.

-Although almost sixty years old at the time, he was persuaded to record an album, Blues from Elmo, Texas, which was released in 1994.
+Although almost 60 years old at the time, he was persuaded to record an album, Blues from Elmo, Texas, which was released in 1994.
 The collection included cover versions of songs written and originally performed by Hopkins and Jackson, plus Arthur "Big Boy" Crudup's "Death Valley Blues".
 In addition it had Qualls's versions of such diverse songs as "Motherless Children", "I Shall Not Be Moved", the Newbeats' "Bread and Butter", and Lowell Fulson's "Reconsider Baby".
 His work also appeared on the compilation albums Blues Across America – The Dallas Scene and Texas Blues Guitar Summit.